Dionisio Gutiérrez: Awards and honors

 In 2014, King Felipe VI of Spain, awarded the Order of Civil Merit in Commendation to Gutiérrez.

 He is also a founder and trustee of the School of Government in Guatemala.

 In September 2019, he was selected by Summa Magazine as the business leader with the best reputation in Central America.

 In July 2020, he was featured in Forbes Central America] magazine where, he reaffirmed the need for Central American integration as the only formula for the development of the region and to mitigate the impact of the COVID-19 crisis.

 In February 2021 he became the only Latin American on the Freedom House Board of Trustees.
+He is also a member of the Advisory Council of the Bush Institute in Dallas, Texas.

+In September 2024, Dionisio Gutierrez appeared as one of the most influential leaders in Latin America according to Bloomberg.

+In 2025, Gutiérrez was awarded the Enrique V. Iglesias Award, a recognition that highlights the work of personalities who make an extraordinary contribution to the evolution and development of Ibero-American countries, as well as to the promotion of an inclusive spirit that enables the sharing of common challenges and values.